 Step 4.
-Click the check box of the preferred BSSID and configure the encryption to be the same as the root AP.
-The Repeater SSID can be modified to an easily-recognized name for wireless clients.
+Click the check box of the preferred BSSID and configure the encryption similar to the root AP.
+The Repeater SSID can be modified to an easy-to-recognize name to wireless clients.
 Then, click "Accept" to save the configurations.

 Step 5.
-Go to the "Status-> Save/Reload" page to save and apply settings.
+Go to the "Status-> Save/Reload" page to save & apply settings.

 Step 6.
-Use a wireless client to connect to the repeater AP and ensure it is able to receive IP address from the root AP's network.
+Use a wireless client to connect to the repeater AP and ensure it was able to receive IP address from the root AP's network.